quixio/quix-streams/README.md

 Using Quix Streams, you can:

-- Write time-series and non time-series data to a Kafka Topic
+- Write time-series and non time-series data to a Kafka Topic.
-- Read time-series and non time-series data from a Kafka Topic
+- Read time-series and non time-series data from a Kafka Topic.
-- Process data by reading it from one Kafka Topic, process it and writing back the results to another one.
+- Process data by reading it from one Kafka Topic, process it, and then writing the results back to another Kafka Topic.
-- Group data by Streams attaching metadata to them
+- Group data by Streams attaching metadata to them.

-## What is time-series data
+## What is time-series data?

-Time series data is a series of data points indexed in time order.
-Typically, time series data is collected at regular intervals, such as days, hours, minutes, seconds or milliseconds.
+Time-series data is a series of data points indexed in time order.
+Typically, time-series data is collected at regular intervals, such as days, hours, minutes, seconds, or milliseconds.
 In a data frame representation, each row of the data frame corresponds to a single time point, and each column contains a different variable or observation measured at that time point.

 ```
 timestamp            value1   value2   value3   value4   value5   value6   value7